barchart/events-client-js/docs/content/concepts/event_structure.md

 ## Context

-Depending on the event's type, we may be required to describe the exact circumstances for the event.
-For example, the ```EventType.WATCHLIST_SYMBOL_ADDED``` event requires three additional pieces of information:
+Depending on the event's type, additional information regarding the exact circumstances for the event may be required.
+For example, ```EventType.WATCHLIST_SYMBOL_ADDED``` requires three additional pieces of information:

 * userId,
 * watchlistId, and